Microsoft Defender vs Third-Party Antivirus: Which is Better?

 It integrates seamlessly with the operating system and offers features such as:

-• Real-Time Protection ( when turned on ): Constantly scans for threats and prevents malicious files from executing.
+• Real-Time Protection ( when turned on ): Constantly scans for threats and prevents malicious files from being executed.

 • Cloud-Based Protection: Microsoft’s cloud infrastructure identifies and blocks emerging threats.